 Led by the Metropolitan Area Planning Council and the 495/MetroWest Partnership, with support from Transportation for Massachusetts, the coalition seeks to identify municipal-level concerns and ideas, and develop a unified approach to working with the MBTA and MassDOT on commuter rail issues and opportunities.

-This meeting featured a discussion of common areas of interest, and a presentation by the MBTA Rail Vision team.
-Follow up meetings will be scheduled for the coming months.
+The June 12 meeting featured a discussion of common areas of interest, and a presentation by the MBTA Rail Vision team.

 MBTA Rail Vision

 The Rail Vision study is a long range effort to help the MBTA better meet the transportation and economic growth needs of the region in the future, and to inform the development of the next operating contract for the MBTA’s rail system.
 As the MBTA explores a procurement process to succeed the current contract with Keolis, it is necessary to consider the service and investments that are appropriate to the region.

 - Download the October 15, 2018 presentation on Rail Vision provided to the MBTA's Fiscal and Management Control Board.

 - MassDOT/MBTA page on the Rail Vision project

 Focus40 is the 25-year investment plan for the MBTA, reflecting a comprehensive public engagement process for all modes of public transportation.
 A draft report has been published, with public comment due by September 21, 2018.
 The final report is expected in late 2018.

 - July 30, 2018 Draft Focus 40 Report